janus-idp/backstage-showcase/docs/dynamic-plugins.md

 ### Backend Dynamic Plugins Local Debug

-For local debugging of Dynamic Plugins you need to clone `backstage-showcase` and run it ready for debugging and attach your IDE debugger to the backend process.
-First it is required to build and copy the dynamic plugin :
+For local debugging of Dynamic Plugins you need to clone `backstage-showcase`, run it with debugging enabled and attach your IDE debugger to the backend process.
+First it is required to build and copy the dynamic plugin:

 * Build your plugin and export the dynamic package
 ```